-The Community Development Department received a proposal from Rebound Hospitality to develop The Crossing site with a major hotel as an anchor in 2016.
-The hotel is to be developed on the parcel originally planned for a second residential condo building (Lot 6) along with a small parcel owned by the City (#22.36.4.79.011) acquired through eminent domain for the proposed TIGER trail.
+The Community Development Department received a proposal from Rebound Hospitality to develop The

+Crossing site with a major hotel as an anchor in 2016.
+The hotel is proposed to be developed on the parcel originally planned for a second residential condo building (Lot 6) along with a small parcel owned by the City (#22.36.4.79.011) acquired through eminent domain for the proposed TIGER trail.

-According to the LDC, only minor amendments, which do not change the density by more than 10 percent, change the use, or create off-site impacts are permitted.
-The proposed hotel project would constitute a change of use which, per the LDC, must comply with the underlying base zoning which is Downtown Commercial (C1) East of Highway 3 Sub-District.
+According to the Land Development Code, only minor amendments that do not change the density by more than 10 percent, change the use, or create off-site impacts are permitted.
+The proposed hotel project would constitute a change of use which, per the LDC, must comply with the underlying base zoning.

+The base zoning for the property is the Downtown Commercial (C1) East of Highway 3 Sub-District.
 The applicants completed site plan review and received approval from the Development Review Committee on April 19, 2016.

 Three variances from the Land Development Code (LDC) were identified in the Site Plan Review process in order to locate the hotel in the same general location as the planned condominium building.
-On April 21, 2016 the ZBA approved these variances:
+These variances were approved by the ZBA on April 21, 2016:

 - 1. A variance from LDC Table 3.2-4: Dimensional Standards for the C1 District to allow the building to exceed the 10 foot maximum front setback. - 2.
-A variance from LDC Table 3.2-5: Site Development Standards for the C1 District to exempt the building from having an entrance facing the public street.

-3. A variance from LDC Table 3.2-5: Site Development Standards for the C1 District to allow parking to be located between the front of the principal structure and the front lot line.
+A variance from LDC Table 3.2-5: Site Development Standards for the C1 District to exempt the building from having an entrance facing the public street. - 3.
+A variance from LDC Table 3.2-5: Site Development Standards for the C1 District to allow parking to be located between the front of the principal structure and the front lot line.

 The PUD contains architectural elevations and design standards developed to ensure The Crossing development was compatible with the surrounding properties.
 A finding from the original PUD approval states: "The architectural design of the project is reasonably compatible with structures and uses in the area within 350 feet of the boundaries of the proposed project, including but not limited to exterior materials, height and building style."
 To ensure the hotel project is compatible with both the existing Crossings buildings and the neighboring downtown properties, its architecture and design will follow the approved PUD documents.
-The HPC reviewed the plans and provided advisory comments at its April 21, 2016 meeting as well.
+The HPC reviewed the plans and provided advisory comments at its April 21, 2016, meeting.